Morfusee/MO-IT122-DevOps/docs/system-design-documentation.md

 | **Security Patches** | Critical | Immediate Manual Intervention | `sudo apt update && sudo apt upgrade -y` for OS patches; application-specific updates as needed (triggering CI/CD) |

 ### Security Management

-Security is a cornerstone of the BrainBytes platform, implemented through a multi-layered approach across the infrastructure, application, and secrets management.
+Security is a cornerstone of the BrainBytes platform, implemented through a multi-layered approach covering the network, application, and secrets management.

--   **Network Security**:
+---

+#### Network Security

+- **Default-Deny Firewall (UFW)**:
-    * **UFW Default-Deny Policy**: All incoming connections are blocked by default, with explicit rules only for essential services like SSH (on a non-standard port) and HTTP/HTTPS (handled by Traefik).
+  All incoming connections are blocked by default.
+Only essential ports — such as SSH (on a non-standard port) and HTTP/HTTPS (via Traefik) — are explicitly allowed.

+- **Fail2ban Intrusion Prevention**:
-    * **Fail2ban Automated IP Blocking**: Actively monitors authentication logs and dynamically bans suspicious IP addresses, providing a proactive defense against brute-force attacks.
+  Monitors authentication logs and automatically bans suspicious IP addresses, proactively mitigating brute-force attacks.

+---

--   **Application Security (via Traefik)**:
+#### Application Security (via Traefik)

-    * **TLS 1.2+ Enforcement**: Traefik is configured to enforce modern TLS versions (1.2 or higher) for all HTTPS traffic, ensuring strong encryption and mitigating risks from outdated protocols.
-    * **Strong Cipher Suites**: Only robust cryptographic cipher suites are enabled, further enhancing the security of TLS connections.
+- **TLS Enforcement**:
+  Enforces TLS 1.2 or higher for all HTTPS traffic to ensure secure encryption.

+- **Strong Cipher Suites**:
+  Only modern, secure cipher suites are enabled for encrypted communications.

+- **Security Headers**:
-    * **Security Headers Middleware**: Traefik injects critical security headers into HTTP responses:
+  Traefik injects critical HTTP headers to strengthen browser-side protections:
+  - `Strict-Transport-Security`: Enforces HTTPS via HSTS.
-        * `X-XSS-Protection: 1; mode=block`
+  - `X-XSS-Protection: 1; mode=block`: Blocks reflected XSS attacks.
-        * `X-Content-Type-Options: nosniff`
-        * `Strict-Transport-Security (HSTS)`: Forces browsers to interact with the application only over HTTPS.
+  - `X-Content-Type-Options: nosniff`: Prevents MIME-sniffing.
-        * `X-Frame-Options: DENY`: Prevents clickjacking attacks by blocking the embedding of the application in iframes.
+  - `X-Frame-Options: DENY`: Blocks clickjacking via iframes.

-    * **Sensitive File Access Blocking**: Traefik can be configured with middleware to block public access to sensitive files or directories (e.g., `.env`, `.git`, `docker-compose.yml`), preventing accidental exposure of internal configurations.
+- **Sensitive File Access Controls**:
+  Middleware rules are used to block access to sensitive files such as `.env`, `.git`, and `docker-compose.yml`, preventing unintended exposure.

--   **Secrets Protection**:
-    * **GitHub Actions Encrypted Secrets**: All sensitive credentials for the CI/CD pipeline are stored as encrypted GitHub Actions Secrets, ensuring they are never exposed in public repositories or logs.
+---

+#### Secrets Management

+- **Encrypted GitHub Actions Secrets**:
+  All CI/CD credentials are securely stored in GitHub Actions as encrypted secrets, keeping them out of logs and version control.

-    * **Production `.env` File Permissions**: On the production VPS, the `.env` file containing application secrets is placed with strict file permissions (e.g., `chmod 600`), restricting access only to the necessary user.
+- **Production `.env` File Hardening**:
+  The `.env` file on the VPS is secured with strict permissions (`chmod 600`), allowing access only to the intended system user.

-    * **No Secrets in Version Control**: Absolutely no sensitive credentials, API keys, or private keys are committed to the Git repository, enforcing a fundamental security best practice.
+- **No Secrets in Version Control**:
+  Sensitive credentials and API keys are explicitly excluded from Git repositories to uphold security best practices.